plurid/plurid/docs/CONTROL_SURFACE.md

 For EVERY undeclared plane: `planeWidth` (`elements.plane.width`, default 1 = the view width) and `planeHeight` (`elements.plane.height`; ≤ 1 a fraction of the view height, > 1 px, unset = content-driven).
 The layouts pitch their columns and rows by these; a declared size wins for its plane.

+THE SIZING CONTRACT (2026-09-10, ARCHITECTURE §5.3.1): a plane's width is never the content's; its height is the content's unless declared, configured or hand-set; a content-sized height can be CAPPED — `planeMaxHeight` (`elements.plane.maxHeight`, ≤ 1 a fraction of the view height, > 1 px) for every content-sized plane, `planes[].maxHeight` (px) for one — and taller content scrolls inside the cap.
+The layouts place the roots by their CURRENT sizes (measured included), and a measured height change relays the roots once per frame, gliding, never mid-motion (`sheaves` and a configured height excepted); a dragged child stays where it was dropped, through relayouts and a host `setTree`.

 ### The page presentation (`presentation: 'page'`)

 **Reading a plane in the space presentation** (2026-09-06).
 Docking is not the page presentation's alone: the rail (fit · back · page/cube) renders in both presentations, and in the space presentation its page pill reads the SELECTED plane (else the plane under the pointer, else the nearest) as a page — the camera frames it face-on at its FILL scale (the box filling the view along its tighter dimension; 1 for a view-sized page), the chrome hides, the other planes are set aside and `inert`, the wheel and the keys are the plane's, `data-plurid-docked` is set.
 Escape or the cube pill reveals the space; `space.dock { planeID }` / `space.reveal`, `useCamera().dock()` / `.reveal()` work the same in both.
 The viewcube no longer carries its own fit button.